BiCroLab/3Dstructures2communities/README.md

 # 3Dstructures2communities
 Find recurrent colocalized genomic loci in ensembles of 3D chromosome structures

-|
-|--data: directory containing examples of 3d structures
+|__data: directory containing examples of 3d structures

-|

-|--docs: directory containing some documentation
+|__docs: directory containing some documentation

-|

-|--notebook: directory containing a notebook with a working example of the analysis, run a random small dataset
+|__notebook: directory containing a notebook with a working example of the analysis, run a random small dataset